Ancient Greek temple: Distinctive uses of Corinthian temples, influence

 The few Greek temples in the Corinthian order are almost always exceptional in form or ground plan and are initially usually an expression of royal patronage.
 The Corinthian order permitted a considerable increase of the material and technical effort invested in a building, which made its use attractive for the purposes of royals' self-aggrandisement.
 The demise of the Hellenistic monarchies and the increasing power of Rome and her allies placed mercantile elites and sanctuary administrations in the positions of building sponsors.
 The construction of Corinthian temples became a typical expression of self-confidence and independence.
 As an element of Roman architecture, the Corinthian temple came to be widely distributed in all of the Graeco-Roman world, especially in Asia Minor, until the late Imperial period.

 The Maison Carrée at Nîmes (France), from 16 BC, a typical Roman temple, is a Corinthian hexaystyle pseudoperipteros.

-Pandyan Kingdom coin depicting a temple between hill symbols and elephant, Pandyas, Sri Lanka, 1st century CE.
+Temple of Jupiter at Heliopolis (today Baalbek, Lebanon) in three-quarter view on podium with wide staircase and corinthian orders, 193-211 AD.